Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 - Instead of one-hot encoding, feed the log probability vector from the profile as input -> # inputs per position = 21 remains the same!
 - Predicted probability also strongly correlates with actual accuracy!

-### What is the whole process from sequence to profile?
+### What is the whole process from sequence to 2ndary structure?
 1. Sequence
 2. Align it against database (BLAST)
 3. Find the ones that belong to the same family